 Physical Therapist Assistants (PTAs) work with patients of all ages, from newborns to the elderly, who have injuries or health-related conditions that limit their ability to move and perform daily activities.
 The PTA works under the supervision and direction of the physical therapist (PT) to implement a treatment plan that will help those individuals regain their strength and live healthier, fuller lives.

 As the large baby boomer generation ages, the need for physical therapy services is expanding rapidly.
-The Bureau of Labor Statistics predicts that employment for PTAs will grow by 30 percent through 2026, adding as many as 42,700 new jobs.
-Due to faster-than-average employment growth, U.S. News and World Report ranked PTA as the #1 Best Healthcare Support Job of 2021 (see how much physical therapist assistants make on average).
+The Bureau of Labor Statistics predicts that employment for PTAs will grow by 35 percent through 2030, adding more than 33,000 new jobs.
+Due to faster-than-average employment growth, U.S. News and World Report ranked PTA as the #3 Best Healthcare Support Job of 2023 (see how much physical therapist assistants make on average).

 There has never been a better time to begin your PTA career.

 What does a PTA do?

 A PTA’s specific responsibilities can vary depending on where he or she works.
 The vast majority of PTAs work in hospitals or privately owned physical therapy practices, but others can work in home health, schools and rehabilitation centers.
 Across the board, the PTA plays a central role in patient care and treatment.

 Here are some duties you’re likely to encounter as a PTA: